|There are three main ways MySQL CPU usage becomes problematic ...

 3 Code in stored procedures, stored functions, stacked views.
 You'll need to re-jigger that approach.

-More general things to check ...
+More general issues to check ...

 CPU usage spikes, or is continuously high?